lammps/learning/src/setting_up_simulations.rst

 **after** the number of `atom types` is defined in the simulation.

 It is worth detailing the format of the `pair_coeff` command.
-It defines long range interactions between atoms with regard to their types.
+It defines how nearby atoms interact, based on their types.
 That is the reason there are four values after the command: two for the types of interacting pairs, two for the interaction coefficients.
 Here we only have atoms of type 1 so all the values are the same.
 If atoms of type 2 were present, we would have